-- Background information and a map of the group's traditional territory; - A summary engagement activities conducted prior to the submission of the EIS, including the date and means of engagement (e.g., meeting, mail, telephone); - Information on each group's potential or established rights (including geographical extent, nature, frequency, timing), including maps and data sets (e.g. fish catch numbers) when this information is provided by a group to the proponent; - An overview of key comments and concerns provided by each group to the proponent; - Responses provided by government and/or the proponent, as appropriate; and - · Future planned engagement activities.
+- Background information and a map of the group's traditional territory; - A summary engagement activities conducted prior to the submission of the EIS, including the date and means of engagement (e.g., meeting, mail, telephone); - Information on each group's potential or established rights (including geographical extent, nature, frequency, timing), including maps and data sets (e.g. fish catch numbers) when this information is provided by a group to the proponent; - An overview of key comments and concerns provided by each group to the proponent; - Responses provided by government and/or the proponent, as appropriate; and - Future planned engagement activities. - Efforts undertaken to engage with Aboriginal groups as part of developing the information identified above.